Trivago NV (TRVG) CEO Axel Hefer on Q1 2020 Results - Earnings Call Transcript

 Axel Hefer

 Good morning, everybody.
 Many thanks for joining our Q1 earnings call.
 I hope you had the chance to read our shareholder letter that we filed yesterday.
-We have received very positive feedback on the format, and we'll continue to publish that going forward.
+We have received very positive feedback on the format, and we'll continue to publish it going forward.

 Before we start the Q&A, I would like to point out one thing.
-Despite all the challenges this unprecedented crisis is bringing to us personally and to the industry, we at trivago see this as an opportunity; an opportunity to focus our organization on our core and structurally reduce our cost base, an opportunity to improve our core matter product while adding a complementary and more inspirational, local and sustainable travel product; an opportunity to diversify our revenues by adding new revenue streams, such as display advertisement and sponsored listings; and an opportunity to set sustainable performance marketing levels going forward.
+Despite all the challenges this unprecedented crisis is bringing to us personally and to the industry, we at trivago see this as an opportunity; an opportunity to focus our organization on our core and structurally reduce our cost base, an opportunity to improve our core meta product while adding a complementary and more inspirational, local, and sustainable travel product; an opportunity to diversify our revenues by adding new revenue streams such as display advertisement and sponsored listings; and an opportunity to set sustainable performance marketing levels going forward.
 We believe that these initiatives will allow us to leave the crisis much stronger than we entered.

 With that, we are now moving to Q&A.